islomar/your-code-as-a-crime-scene/README.md

   * Around significant events
 * Design to isolate change
 * Stabilize by extracting cohesive design elements
+* When to analyze it:
+  * Between releases
+  * Over iterations
+  * Around significant events
+* Hotspots typically accont for around 4 to 6 percent of the total codebase.
+* Judge Hotspots with the Powe of Names

 ##Creating an offender profile